-The best way to get the proper ratio is to use around six buckets of shredded leaves and spread it out to create a brown layer.
-For a second layer add one bucket of green items such as grass layer before repeating the brown coat again.
+The best way to get the proper ratio is to use around six buckets of shredded leaves and spread them out to create a brown layer.
+For a second layer add one bucket of green items such as the grass layer before repeating the brown coat again.

 To speed up the natural breakdown, chop or shred any material you add to your composter.
 Do not put weeds or diseased plant material in the composter.

 Every few days, or after each new addition, mix the pile with a shovel.
 This adds air to the compost and helps cut odor.
 Use a compost thermometer to check the temperature of compost which should be between 130 to 150 degrees Fahrenheit.

 Step 4: Water up

 You should keep the compost pile at a moisturized level.
 You don’t want to drench your compost in water, but you also don’t want it to get too dry.
 Using a garden hose, spray a little bit of water on top of it to moisten it.

 You are close to getting ready to be done with your organic compost.
 But before you get into the waiting game, make sure the elements of composting, air, water, temperature, carbon, and nitrogen is in order.

 Keep the optimal air circulation – Microbes need to get the oxygen to start the composting process.